 I don’t know if I’ve started a parenting revolution with this little idea, but the Magic Cow certainly revolutionized our evening.
 As a busy mom trying to give my all at work, at home and in my marriage – I’ll take any break I can catch.

 How about you?
-Share your best contribution to Parental Ingenuity with the Black Hills Parent community using hashtag #PI.
+Share your best contribution to Parental Ingenuity with the Black Hills Family community using hashtag #PI.
 It takes a village, after all.
 And this week, my little village just needed a cow.